“We wanted to show that reality is often not black and white. It can be grey and must have nuances in order to be real.”

 The journalists cover complex stories highlighting nuances

-The paper put together a team of a data journalist, 3 text reporters a video journalist and an editor to drive the stories through.
+The paper put together a team of a data journalist, three text reporters, a video journalist and an editor to drive the stories through.
 Together these journalists build out stories with new clearly identifiable elements.

-- New headline format: Each headline always a question.
-Normally headlines at the paper are a conclusion to the story and give a particular angle.
+- New headline format: Each headline was always a question.
+Normally headlines at the paper were a conclusion to the story and gave a particular angle.
 The team wanted to keep them open for Nuancerer.
-With no conclusion in the headline the reader needs to dig into the content and decide their own opinion.
+With no conclusion in the headline, the reader needs to dig into the content and decide their own opinion.

 Berlingske Nuancerer is managed by a data journalist, Philip Sune Dam, who takes a deep dive into the statistics and dissects the numbers.
 Questions that have been tackled so far have ranged from “Is the integration of non-western immigrants a failure?” to “Does Demark have the highest tax burden in the world?”